Living Arrangement Needs Assessments

 Senior Living in the Triangle

-55+ Active Adult communities are a relatively new type of community for independent older adults.
+• 55+ Active Adult communities are a relatively new type of community for independent older adults.
 It’s equivalent to an apartment building, except that residents must be age appropriate.
-It’s a strong fit when you want to downsize and live with other like minded active individuals, and are not ready to give up and pay for amenities like housekeeping, meals and transportation.
+It is a strong fit when you want to downsize and live with other like minded active individuals or couples, and are not ready to give up being responsible or pay for amenities like housekeeping, meals and transportation.

 Monthly Cost: